oracle-devrel/devo.tutorials/multi-cluster-verrazzano-oke/2-deploy-multi-cluster-verrazzano-oke.md

 ## Operational Convenience

 Finally, for convenience, we want to be able to execute most of our operations from the Admin operator host.
 We first need to obtain the kubeconfig of each cluster and merge them together on the admin operator.
-You have to do this step manually today but we will try to improve this in the future:
+You have to do this step manually today but we'll try to improve this in the future:

 1. Navigate to each managed cluster's page and click on Access cluster.
 2. Copy the second command which allows you get the kubeconfig for that cluster